rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 template = "single_page.html"
 +++

 Happy Thanksgiving.
 Today marks the end of my 33 day long carnivore diet.
 It was as exciting as I thought it would be.
-I will discuss how I faired, the difficulties I faced, and of course, analyse some numbers to see if there's some truth behind this "diet."
+I will discuss how fun cooking was, the difficulties I faced at the grocery store, and of course, analyse some numbers to see if there's some truth behind this "diet."
 If you haven't already read the [first article](/blog/carnivore) I'll describe briefly the rules.

-* From October 24th until the morning of November 26th I ate under the constraints of the diet.
+* From October 24th until the morning of November 26th (that's today!)
+I ate under the constraints of the diet.
 * Until November 12th, I could eat any kind of meat, so long as it was minimally processed and contained no sugar.
 I could also eat dairy.
 * Starting November 12th, I cut out the dairy.